Do I Need Planning Permission?

 The Planning Officer Surgery is held on Tuesdays between 10am and 12 noon.
 Appointments are 15 minutes long.

 These appointments are for residents, not Agents or larger development.
-Should you require longer than a 15 minute appointment please contact the Hub or email Development control Dev.email@example.com
+Should you require longer than a 15 minute appointment please contact the Hub or email Development Management Dev.email@example.com

 Please note an instant decision on whether permission is required may not be possible at the appointment.